loopnlearn/loopbuildscripts/README.md

 The Special in this case means a code change has been requested but not yet accepted.

 This provides an alternative to the Switcher Patch many people use from the CustomTypeOne LoopPatches (CTO_LP).
-Those customization are included if you chose to build Loop with Patches using the Build Select Script.
+The CTO_LP are included in your download if you chose to build Loop with Patches using the Build Select Script.

-The script below allows you to remove the original CTO_LP and add either:
+The script below allows you to remove the original CTO_LP and then add either:

 * Automatic Bolus Dosing Strategy Enhancement
 * or Automatic Bolus Dosing Strategy Enhancement with a compatible version of CTO_LP